 If you've got a natural flair for teaching but not the academic knowledge to back it up, or just need a refresher in your chosen subject to bring what you know to life in a classroom, a Subject Knowledge Enhancement (SKE) course could be for you

 Many graduates are worried their knowledge won't be enough to become a teacher.
 If this sounds like you, don't be deterred by a lack of confidence: SKE courses offer a time-effective, financially supported route into the profession for candidates of all backgrounds.

 What is a Subject Knowledge Enhancement (SKE) course?

-A training provider may offer an SKE course if:
+You're eligible for an SKE course if:

 What do SKE courses involve?

 SKE courses can be studied full or part time, in a classroom or online, and either before or alongside some or all of your core teacher training.

 Courses also vary in length.
 There are 8-week short courses for candidates who want a refresher, while courses of up to 28 weeks are available if you’re planning to pursue a new subject altogether.
 For example, Edge Hill University hosts 8, 16 and 28 week courses catering to the varying capabilities of SKE candidates.